codacy/docs/docs/self-hosted/installing-postgres-for-codacy-self-hosted-(360002902573).md

 the number of repositories you are running you might need different requirements.

 **Recommended specs**:
 4 cores CPU
 8 GB RAM
 Minimum 500 GB+ Hard Drive - this will depend on the number of repositories you have.
-For a custom recommendation, please contact us at support@codacy.com.
+For a custom recommendation, please contact us.

 If you already have a Postgres installation, jump directly to step 1.3.